 In the State of Idaho, laws exist to ensure that government is open and that the public has a right to access appropriate records and information possessed by State government.
 At the same time, there are exceptions to the public's right to access public records that serve various needs: the privacy of individuals is included among these exceptions in both state and federal laws.

 We strive to protect personally identifiable information by collecting only information necessary to deliver our services.
 All information collected at this site becomes a public record that may be subject to inspection and copying by the public, unless an exemption in law exists.

-In the event of a conflict between this Idaho.Gov Portal Privacy Notice and the Idaho Open Records Law, or other laws governing the disclosure of records, the Idaho Open Records Law or other applicable laws will control.
+In the event of a conflict between this Idaho.Gov Portal Privacy Notice and laws governing the disclosure of records, the applicable laws will control.

 Access Idaho will collect, retain and use business/personal information about its customers only when they volunteer to subscribe to an Access Idaho premium service.
 Business/personal information is only collected, retained, and used by Access Idaho where essential (and allowed by law) to administer its business, and to communicate with and provide products, services and other opportunities to its customers.
 Access Idaho reserves the right to retain all electronic correspondence (e-mail) and any information contained therein.

 Subscriber information will not be sold or rented to any outside company or organization.
 Access Idaho does not reveal specific information about subscribers or other personally identifiable data to unaffiliated third parties for their independent use, except if required to do so by law.